Do Business With Us

 Visit the SCS Directory to search by category, NAICS, CSI, name or description.

-Visit the SCS Certification page to learn how to qualify and become certified.
+Visit the Small Contractors and Suppliers (SCS) certification program page to learn how to qualify and become certified.

 Firms interested in current or upcoming work that believe there may be a potential conflict of interest because of previous or concurrent work with King County (or any other related third-party work) may seek a written determination from King County regarding the firm's eligibility to propose.
 King County's written response will be binding.
 Written requests must include the following information: